 - Make it vegan: Use butter and egg substitutes to make it vegan.

-- Reduce the sugar intake: To reduce the sugar, simply halve the sugar level to make it less sweet.
+- Reduce the sugar intake: To use less sugar, simply halve the sugar level to make it less sweet.

-- Throw in some dried fruits: Raisins or Gogi berry would work great.
+- Throw in some dried fruits: Dried cranberries, raisins, or Gogi berry would work great.

 - Mix in some berries: Also, if you like it fruitier, perk it up with fresh cranberries, strawberries, blueberries, etc.